 How does a Gantt Chart Software help?

-The times when the project management process was supported by sticky notes are over.
-Today, a large part of the process is digital.
-Some project management software, including Stackfield, offers their own Gantt Chart views.
-But what advantages does a Gantt software offer, for example in comparison to a traditional creation in Excel?
+The times when project management processes were supported by sticky notes are over.
+Almost all steps of project planning are carried out digitally.
+Some project management software offer their own Gantt Chart views, including Stackfield.
+But what advantages does a Gantt software offer compared to a classic creation in Excel?

 Location and time independent access to the Gantt Chart

-The software links Gantt Charts with the task management in the team
+Our software links Gantt Charts with team task management

-The Gantt Chart does not stand alone in Stackfield - it is linked to other tools within the platform.
-For everyday work, this means that all updates within the team's task management are also directly visible on the Gantt chart.
-If there are changes and delays in processing, the Gantt chart does not have to be updated separately.
-The software automatically takes over this part for you and keeps the progress and effects of changes visible for everyone.
+The Gantt Chart in Stackfield does not simply stand alone - it is linked to other tools within the platform.
+For everyday work, this means that all updates within the team's task management are visible on the Gantt Chart.
+If any changes and/or delays in processing appear, the Gantt Chart does not have to be updated separately.
+The software automatically handles this part for you and keeps the progress and effects of changes visible for everyone.

-Since the Gantt Chart is composed of the task cards, which in Stackfield contain all key data, files and documents, the corresponding information is also directly available via the Gantt Chart.
-Stackfield thus prevents the team members from having to switch between the different views too often.
+Since the Gantt Chart is built from the task cards, which contain all key data, files, and documents in Stackfield, the corresponding information is directly available via the Gantt Chart.
+This prevents team members from having to switch between different views too often.

-Gantt Software: How to create a Gantt Chart with Stackfield
+Gantt Software: How to create a Gantt Chart on Stackfield

 A detailed project plan is essential for the creation of a Gantt Chart.
-Create a catalogue of requirements and think carefully about which tasks need to be done during the project.
-Be aware that three important components of the project - the scope, the resources and the time factor - are correlated.
+Therefore, create a catalog of requirements and think carefully about the tasks that need to be completed during the project.
+Be aware that three important components of the project - the scope, the resources, and the time factor - are correlated.
 As soon as one of the components changes, the other two will inevitably be affected.

 Create a detailed list of tasks and prioritize

-In the first step you should create a list of all tasks as precise as possible.
+In the first step, you should create a list as precise as possible of all tasks.
 A division into larger process sections can be useful here.
-Think about what is necessary to complete each process and then formulate this in the form of tasks.
+Consider what is necessary to complete each process and then formulate it in the form of tasks.

 Determine the task duration and date

-As soon as the order is determined you can start setting due dates for the tasks.
-You should first think about the duration of the individual tasks in detail and also take buffer times into account.
+Once the order is determined, you can start setting due dates for the tasks.
+First, you should think about the duration of the individual tasks, also consider buffer times.

-Stackfield allows you to set due dates and time ranges directly via the task cards.
-A more convenient option may be found in the Timelines module.
-Here, you can view tasks without a due date (unplanned tasks) by clicking on the calendar icon in the upper part of the view and add them to the Gantt Chart with a single click.
-Once you have added the task to the Gantt Chart, you can adjust its duration and move it to the right time by simply using drag & drop.
+Stackfield allows you to set due dates and periods directly via the task card.
+A more convenient option may be found in the module Timeline: Here, you can display tasks without due dates ("Unscheduled Tasks") via the calendar icon at the top of the view and add them to the Gantt Chart with just one click.
+In the Gantt Chart itself, you can then drag and drop the task to adjust its duration and move it to the right time.

 Alternatively, you can convert existing tasks into milestones.
-You can do this by using the more button (icon: three dots) in the opened task card - select "Mark as milestone".
+Simply open the corresponding task, click on the More button (symbol: three dots) in the upper right corner, and select the option "Set as Milestone".

-Finally, we come to the central part that makes the Gantt Chart a Gantt Chart: the task dependencies.
-In order to visualize the project plan optimally, all interrelationships between the tasks should be considered.
-Thus, if tasks depend on the completion of other tasks, it is important to establish a dependency relationship between them.
+Finally, the central part that really makes the Gantt chart a Gantt Chart: the task dependencies.
+To visualize the project plan in the best possible way, all interrelationships between tasks should be considered.
+Thus, if tasks depend on the completion of other tasks, it is necessary to establish a dependency relationship between them.

-Dependencies can also be created in Stackfield's Timelines module simply by dragging and dropping.
-Move the dependency from the predecessor task to the successor task.
+Dependencies can also be created in Stackfield's timeline module via simple drag and drop.
+Just drag the dependency from the predecessor task to the successor task.

-To better understand the dependency relationship: The dependent task is always the task to which the dependency arrow points.
-The task from which the arrow points must therefore be completed first.
+For better understanding the dependency relationship: The dependent task is always the task to which the dependency arrow points.
+The task that the arrow points away from must therefore be completed first.

-Alternatively, you can open the corresponding task cards and enter the dependency manually using the more button (symbol: three dots).
-To do so, click on "Add dependency" and select the corresponding task via the search mask.
+Alternatively, you can open the corresponding task cards and enter the dependency manually via the More button (symbol: three dots).
+Simply click on "Set dependency" and select the corresponding task via the search mask.
 You can add as many dependencies to and from the same task as you like.

-To better understand the dependency relationship: The opened task then depends on the task selected via the search mask.
+For better understanding the dependency relationship: The opened task is subsequently dependent on the task that was selected via the search mask.

-Various filter options help you to individualize the Gantt view.
-The task list, which displays the task names, start and end dates and the task duration, can be restricted and extended as desired.
+Various filter options help you individualize the Gantt view.
+For example, the task list (mapping of task names / start and end dates / duration) can be restricted or extended as desired.

-Furthermore, tasks can be grouped by status and sorted according to the various criteria of the task list.
+Furthermore, tasks can be grouped by status and sorted based on the various criteria of the task list.

-Finally, the entire view can be narrowed down in terms of the time period (year selection), various status options and responsible members.
+Finally, the entire view can be narrowed down in terms of its period, various status options, and responsible members.

-The Gantt Chart is one of the most useful tools for tracking the progress of a project.
-If you take your time when creating the chart and if you do some important preparatory work in the form of a project plan, you can definitely benefit during implementation.
+The Gantt Chart is one of the most helpful tools when it comes to tracking project progress.
+If you take your time when creating the chart and do the important groundwork in form of a project plan, you can benefit during the implementation.